Hey guys these are not done yet but if you want to have a look through feel free anyways lol contact me if anything is wrong/doesn’t make sense

 Problem 2

 Seven boys and five girls sit evenly spaced at a round table.
-Prove that some pair of boys are sitting opposite each other.
+Prove that some pair of

 What does it mean for two boys to be sitting opposite to to each other?
 Well, it means that if i take two people opposite each other they contain two boys.
 So, having our pigeons be boys at the table and pigeonholes be the 6 groups of opposite chairs seems like it could work.
 To clarify, suppose that each person is sitting on a number on a clock face.
 Our pigeonholes would be seats (12 and 6), (1 and 7), (2 and 8), and so on, where each pigeonhole has two seats opposite each other.
 Then, since there are 7 pigeons (boys) and 6 pigeonholes (groups of seats), 2 boys must be in the same group of seats, so there must be two boys sitting opposite each other.